szelingtan/tp/docs/UserGuide.md

 Add medication(s) to an existing patient in the patient contact book.

 **Format:** `prescribe INDEX m/MEDICINE_NAME [m/MORE_MEDICINE_NAMES]…​`
-* For more information on the input requirements for each field, please refer to the [Input Requirements](#input-requirements).
+* For more information on the input requirements for the `MEDICINE_NAME` field, please refer to the [Input Requirements](#input-requirements).
 * Add the specified medication(s) to the patient at the specified `INDEX`.
 * At least one medicine name must be provided.
 * The medication will be added on to existing medications, i.e. adding of medications is cumulative.
-* You may add multiple medications by including multiple medicine names.
+* You may add multiple medications at once by including multiple medicine names.
   * e.g. `prescribe INDEX m/MEDICINE_NAME_ONE m/MEDICINE_NAME_TWO`
-* Medicines are case-insensitive.
+* Medicines are **case-insensitive**.
 This means that you cannot add the `Panadol` medication and `panadol` medication to the same patient as they would be considered as duplicate medication.
 * Avoid using `all` as a medicine name.
   * The keyword `m/all` is reserved for removing all medications and **may cause unintended behaviour if used incorrectly**.
-* Preceding and/or trailing white spaces will be ignored when prescribing medication
+* Preceding and/or trailing white spaces will be ignored when prescribing medication.

 **Examples:**
-*  `prescribe 1 m/Insulin` adds `Insulin` to the first patient's prescription.
+*  `prescribe 1 m/Insulin` adds `Insulin` to the first patient.
 *  `prescribe 2 m/Insulin m/Acetaminophen_Codeine` adds `Insulin` and `Acetaminophen_Codeine` to
-   the second patient's prescription.
+   the second patient.

 ### Removing medication from a patient : `unprescribe`